Gema Climent: Awards

 As CEO of Nesplora, Gema became finalist of the EU Prize for Women Innovators in 2017.
 "This prize recognises women entrepreneurs who have developed and brought to market an outstanding innovation."
 Nesplora was awarded the Witsa Emerging Technologies Solutions prize in February, 2018 for "analysing human behaviour using immersive technologies."
 Gema Climent is one of the Forbes Europe's Top 50 Women in Tech for 2018.
 She was awarded the prize Toribio Echevarría to business trajectory in October, 2018.
 The Toribio Echevarría awards "are organised with the aim of: recognising the work of enterprising people the efforts, sacrifices, risks assumed promoting entrepreneurship, motivating toward business creation and development."
 They "aim to support and drive the realities of technological creation and innovation" with relevance to the Basque Country.

-In 2019 Gema is a One of the Women Entrepreneurs of the Year 2019 by CEO Today Magazine.

-This award has been recognized for leading the revolution in the field of neuroscience and psychology, demonstrating that it is an innovative science and that it is being built, as a modern, adaptive and growing science, with high possibilities of creating new contributions to the better understanding of the brain and people.
+This award has been recognized for leading the revolution in the field of neuroscience and psychology, demonstrating that it is an innovative science and that it is being built, as a modern, adaptive and growing science, with possibilities of creating new contributions to the better understanding of the brain and people.